 Amy's Training in the Alexander Technique

-Amy recently completed an internship at the Meadowmount School of Music, where she worked with instrumentalists in private and group settings.
+Amy has completed two summer internships at the Meadowmount School of Music, where she worked with instrumentalists of all ages in private and group settings.

 Temecula Home Studio

 Temecula, CA 92591

 Amy’s studio is located in the Harveston community of Temecula, CA, on the border of Temecula and Murrieta.